List of My Gym Partner's a Monkey episodes: Season 3 (2007)

-Seasons 3 and 4 are the longest seasons in terms of half hour episodes, with a total of 15 of them.
+Seasons 3 and 4 are the longest seasons in terms of half-hour episodes, with a total of 15 of them.
 They also both also consist a TV movie.
 This season is the longest season in terms of episode segments, with a total of 26.
 It also contains a half-hour special like the previous two seasons.

 Season 4 (2007–08)

 This season is the shortest season in terms of episode segments, with a total of 24 of them.
-It also contains three half-hour specials, witch also makes it the only season with more than one half-hour special.
+It also contains three half-hour specials, which also makes it the only season with more than one half-hour special.